-5.18 Road Maintenance
+5.18 Road and Sidewalk Maintenance

-Campus roads are traveled frequently by campus users and for maintenance activities.
-Vehicles have the potential to contaminate the MS4 and nearby waterways, but careful maintenance of these areas will prevent these consequences from occurring.
+Campus roads and sidewalks are traveled frequently by campus users and for maintenance activities.
+Vehicles and pedestrians on sidewalks have the potential to contaminate the MS4 and receiving waterways, but careful maintenance of these areas will prevent these consequences from occurring.
+Staff should never apply any de-icing agents containing urea or other forms of nitrogen or phosphorus to parking lots, roadways, sidewalks, or other paved surfaces.